anonymous276/Contents/README.md

  Environment 3 : https://drive.google.com/open?id=12bGhzgSYC02n5RoMlo_3ynccj3CVQ9iL
  10. Run UE4Editor and open your project.
 It will take some time to compile the environment.
  11. From 'Windown Menu' select 'World Settings', and change 'Game Mode' to 'AirsimGameMode'.
  12. Click 'Play' button and enjoy!
+Control commands can be found in 'PythonClient' provided by Airsim.